 The Department of Computer Science offers courses leading to BA and B.Sc. degrees with major, advanced major, and honours in computer science as well as a B.Sc.
 Advanced Major degree in Computer Science with Business.
-The Department of Computer Science also offers courses leading to research-based M.Sc. and course-based M.A.Sc. degrees in Computer Science.
 Students must meet the general requirements of both the faculty and the department in which they are registered.